jesalmandalia/computer-vision-rock-paper-scissors/README.md

 To capture the user's hand gesture, the function initialises the webcam capture using OpenCV (cv2).
 Each frame captured is also resized to match a defined frame size and normalised for prediction.
 The processed frame is then fed into the model and the gesture with the highest prediction confidence is selected as the user's choice.
 The corresponding choice (Rock, Paper, Scissors, Nothing) is returned as a string.

-## New play()
+## Updated play()

 The `play()` function is responsible for executing a multiple-round game of Rock Paper Scissors between the player and the computer.
-It initiates the round, keeps track of the scores and determines the final winner at the end of the game.
+It initiates the round, keeps track of the wins and determines the final winner at the end of the game.
 The function uses a while loop to allow multiple rounds of the game to be played.
-This loop breaks when either the player or the computer reaches a score of 3.
-A score update is also displayed for the user to keep track of the score between rounds.
+This loop breaks when either the player or the computer reaches 3 wins.
+A score update is also displayed for the user to keep track of the wins between rounds.

 # How To Run